-Chris Aldridge was born on November 4th, 1984 in Asheboro, North Carolina to Darrell Aldridge (6/11/1966 - 6/27/2011) and Tracey Burleson (July 4th, 1967).
-Chris grew up in the nearby City of Thomasville, where he attended Pilot Elementary School, E. Lawson Brown Middle School, and East Davidson High School.
+Chris was born on Sunday, November 4th, 1984 in Asheboro, North Carolina to Darrell Aldridge (6/11/1966 - 6/27/2011) and Tracey Burleson (July 4th, 1967).
+Chris grew up in the nearby City of Thomasville, however, where most of his family resided, and where he attended Pilot Elementary School, E. Lawson Brown Middle School, and East Davidson High School.
+He received his college education from Columbia College of Missouri, earning a Bachelor's in General Studies and History.

 In 1999, Chris enrolled in martial arts, studying Moo Duk Kwan Tae Kwon Do of South Korea.
 He dedicated his life at the time to the study of the arts and loved competing in tournaments.
 His first took place in Wallburg, North Carolina when he was a yellow belt, where he placed 2nd in forms and 3rd in sparring.
 Upon reaching blue belt, he entered the Karate Open as part of the Raleigh, North Carolina State Games on June 24th, 2000, where he won the gold in forms and sparring, making him a state champion.
 He continued to compete in various local tournaments, winning several more awards, until he left the school in 2003.
 It shut down completely in 2005.
 Chris went on to become a black belt and studied mixed martial arts.